gregorydsouza/gregorydsouza.github.io/_posts/2023-09-29-Critical-Radius-of-Insulation.md

 ## Applying the critical radius concept

-The example used in this article discusses how you would like to minimize the rate of heat loss of the fluid in the pipe, in which case you want to have a radius of insulation smaller that the critical radius.
+The example used in this article discusses how you would like to minimize the rate of heat loss of the fluid in the pipe, in which case you want to have a radius of insulation larger than the critical radius.

-However, note that having a radius of insulation greater than the critical radius is also desirable in other scenarios, such as a wire.
+However, note that having a radius of insulation less than or equal to the critical radius is also desirable in other scenarios, such as a wire.
 Electrical wires carrying large currents get hot, and so it helps to setup wire insulation such that you can maximize the heat loss of the wire.

 It is helpful to graph out these functions to understand how they vary:

-<iframe src="https://www.desmos.com/calculator/hxstrnqgwq?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>
+<iframe src="https://www.desmos.com/calculator/xht72m2lla?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 The red line represents the change in thermal resistance as the radius of insulation increases, while the purple line represents the change in heat transfer as the radius of insulation increases.

+We notice that at the critical radius, the heat loss for the system is at its maximum, and the thermal resistance is at its minimum.

+Therefore, the most efficient cooling of the system is achieved at the critical radius.